 So, you’ve decided to teach English abroad: you’ve picked the country, started learning the language, and planned exactly when you’ll make the leap.
 That’s great—you’re almost there!
 All that’s left now is choosing the right TEFL certification course.

 Online courses are tempting because of the price and flexibility, but onsite (meaning classroom-based) courses (like the CELTA) seem to be required by some employers.
 Confused?
 Well, here’s a simple guide to clarify the sometimes murky waters of online vs. onsite certification.
 I promise that by the end of this blog, you will know which of the two is best for you.

 1. Onsite TEFL certification.
 Onsite certification means you earn your TEFL certificate in a classroom- usually 12 students and two instructors.
 Though pricier than online courses, this type of certification is preferred by many employers worldwide and, in some countries, may even be required.
-Some examples of onsite certificates are the Cambridge CELTA, the Bridge IDELT, or any accredited TEFL certification which takes place 100% in the classroom, is at least 100 hours, and includes a minimum six hour teaching practicum (with real students).
+You also have the opportunity to work with students who may have a similar background to you.
+Some examples of onsite certificates are the Cambridge CELTA, the Bridge IDELT, or any accredited TEFL certification which takes place 100% in the classroom, is at least 100 hours, and includes a minimum six-hour teaching practicum (with real students).

 Check the statements that are true for you for each type of course, to help you decide which is right for you: